windmill-labs/windmilldocs/blog/2023-01-25-issue-tracker/index.md

 #### Submit button

-Now that all the input fields are added and wired up, now the only thing left is to insert a `Button` component, which collects all the values entered by the user and sends them to the database.
+Now that all the input fields are added and wired up, the only thing left is to insert a `Button` component, which collects all the values entered by the user and sends them to the database.